PDXpert PLM Software

 - PDXpert will be responsible for item management, and in particular assigning new item numbers, types, descriptions and possibly custom attribute values.
 After creating the components required by your CAD system, you'd incorporate these into your design.
 When the design is complete, the BOM can be exported from your CAD and imported into a new PDXpert assembly; the design files (fabrication and assembly drawings, specifications, etc.) will be attached to the appropriate PDXpert revision record(s).

 - How can our CAD system look up part data within the PDXpert database?§

 - The PDXpert database provides database views that can be accessed via the Open Database Connectivity (ODBC) standard.
 A CAD application that supports ODBC queries can access PDXpert's part database.
 In addition, parts within PDXpert can be assigned custom attributes that support specific requirements, such as schematic symbols, part attribute values, layout footprints, etc.

-- Yes, the External Data Importer tool can import bulk updates to item attributes, including part costs.
+- Yes, the Batch Importer tool can import updates to many item-level attributes, including part costs.